 Information on Housing Associations - We hold information on many other local social housing providers with homes to rent or to part buy in the area.

-If you are eligible for a council home - We can help you find out if you are eligible for a council home, explain how the points scheme works, and how offers and nominations are made to people on the Housing and Transfer Registers.
+If you are eligible for a council home - We can help you find out if you qualify for a council home, explain how the banding system works, and how offers and nominations are made to people on the Housing Register.

 Conditions and security of your tenancy - We can let you know your rights and responsibilities as a tenant.